Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

 ## Objective

-The aim of this section is to understand the Jenkins pipeline to deploy DVNA and solve the 4rth point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
+This section aims to understand the Jenkins pipeline to deploy DVNA and solve the 4rth point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

-## Why use Jenkins pipeline ?
+## Why use Jenkins pipeline?
-Jenkins is an open continuous integration server which has the ability to support the automation of software development processes.
+Jenkins is an open continuous integration server that can support the automation of software development processes.
 You can create multiple automation jobs with the help of use cases, and run them as a Jenkins pipeline.

-Here are the reasons why you use should use Jenkins pipeline:
+Here are the reasons why you use should use the Jenkins pipeline:

-- Jenkins pipeline is implemented as a code which allows multiple users to edit and execute the pipeline process.
+- Jenkins pipeline is implemented as a code that allows multiple users to edit and execute the pipeline process.
 - Pipelines are robust.
 So, if your server undergoes an unforeseen restart, the pipeline will be automatically resumed.
-- You can pause the pipeline process and make it wait to resume until there is an input from the user.
+- You can pause the pipeline process and make it wait to resume until there is input from the user.
 - Jenkins Pipelines support big projects.
 You can run multiple jobs, and even use pipelines in a loop.

 ##  Setup Jenkins Pipeline

 Here, we are using [Apache Maven](https://maven.apache.org/) as a plugin which is a software project management and comprehension tool.
-Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting, and documentation from a central piece of information.

 Jenkins provides a particular job type, which explicitly provides options for configuring and executing a Maven project.
 This job type is called the `Maven project` Let’s see how we can create a Maven project in Jenkins and run the same.